Souphanouvong: Leader of Pathet Lao

 In August 1950, Souphanouvong convened the first congress of the Lao Freedom Front (Neo Lao Issara), more generally known as the Pathet Lao, which served as the vehicle for the communist challenge to French rule.
 It emerged from the radical wing of the Lao Issara in 1950 after the split and was supported by North Vietnam.
-On 13 August 1950, he was elected President of the Congress of the Lao Freedom Front, which met at the Viet Minh headquarters in Tuyen Quang, North Vietnam.
-As a result, became famous under the name "The Red Prince".
-However, the movement was led by the communist politician Kaysone Phomvihane and Souphanouvong was more of a figurehead in it.
+On 13 August 1950, he was elected President of the Congress of the Lao Freedom Front, which met at the Việt Minh headquarters in Tuyen Quang, North Vietnam.
+As a result, he became famous under the name "The Red Prince."
+However, the movement was led by the communist politician Kaysone Phomvihane, and Souphanouvong was more of a figurehead in it.

 Souphanouvong, at least initially, was not a committed communist.
 He joined the Pathet Lao because of personal conflicts with the Lao Issara leadership.
 In a conversation with a US diplomat in Bangkok in 1949, he described Laos as a "classless, Buddhist country in which communist theories had no basis."
 He proposed an independent Laos, with American help, as a neutral buffer against the spread of communism in Asia.
-It cannot be ruled out that Souphanouvong was actually so clueless, since the close circle of leaders of the Vietnamese and Laotian communists was extremely secretive and kept his Marxist-Leninist program strictly secret from outsiders, which probably included Souphanouvong.
+It cannot be ruled out that Souphanouvong was actually unaware of his allies' intentions, as the close circle of leaders of the Vietnamese and Laotian communists was extremely secretive and kept their Marxist-Leninist program strictly secret from outsiders.
 Radical goals such as dispossession, class warfare and abolition of the monarchy would not have appealed to the vast majority of the Laotian population with their Buddhist beliefs.
-However, all of Souphanouvong's statements was treated with caution, since according to two American contacts, he was a "perfect liar".
+However, all of Souphanouvong's statements were treated with caution, since, according to two American contacts, he was a "perfect liar".

 His pro-Vietnamese orientation was perhaps more decisive.
-He had spent much of his adult life, studying and working in Vietnam, and was married to a Vietnamese woman.
+He had spent much of his adult life studying and working in Vietnam, and was married to a Vietnamese woman.
 As a result, he had more interactions with Vietnamese than with Laotians of his generation, and arguably a greater intellectual affinity with educated Vietnamese, whom he perceived as more dynamic, than with Lao elites, whom he described as apolitical and passive.
-He is thus part of a tradition of many aristocrats in Lao history who sought the support of one of the two large neighbors - either Thailand or Vietnam - in order to gain or retain power.
+He was thus part of a tradition of many aristocrats in Lao history who sought the support of one of their two large neighbors—either Thailand or Vietnam—in order to gain or retain power.